Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 Why pick Acela?

 Often, Acela is the faster option, so if time is a factor in your adventure, this could be a great reason to take this train.
 In sections, the train goes 150 mph.
-The other thing that can make Acela trains faster than other trains is they make fewer stops than other NEC trains.
+Besides speed, comfort is the other reason.
+These trainsets offer more legroom, better luggage space, and more comfort with a smoother ride as you roll down the tracks than traditional Amtrak equipment.

-Why Shouldn’t You Pick Acela?
+Why Shouldn’t You Pick Amtrak’s Acela?

 If you are on a budget and the compromise of a smoother ride does not fit, another train may fit your budget better.
 Also, Acela may not go where you need to go.